 Western Carolina University

 - Name and position of nominated team members

 - City, state and school district (if applicable)

 - Contact information for nominator

-- A narrative of 400 words or less that describes ways in which you or your team provides high quality interventions for individuals with severe disabilities.
+- A narrative of 400 words or less that describes ways in which your team provides high quality interventions and demonstrates interprofessional practices (IPP) for individuals with severe disabilities.